tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/urbancode-velocity/usage.md

     ![Jenkins Integration Dialog](media/jenkins-dialog.PNG)

-* 2. Install this plugin on your Jenkins instance
+2. Install this plugin on your Jenkins instance

     Navigate to the plugins page on your Jenkins instance by clicking **Manage Jenkins** > **Manage Plugins** > **Available (tab)** and search for UrbanCode Velocity Plugin.
 When located install the plugin and restart your instance when possible.

     If the plugin is not available in the Jenkins publically hosted plugins, please download [urbancode-velocity.hpi](http://public.dhe.ibm.com/software/products/UrbanCode/plugins/) and upload it to your Jenkins instance by navigating to the Advanced tab on the plugins page.

-* 3. Populate Jenkins Configuration with **Integration Id**, **Integration Token**, and **Jenkins Credentials**
+3. Populate Jenkins Configuration with **Integration Id**, **Integration Token**, and **Jenkins Credentials**

     Navigate to the Jenkins configuration page **Manage Jenkins** > **Configure System** > **UrbanCode Velocity (section)**.
 Under the UrbanCode Velocity section paste the Integration ID and Integration Token values from Step 1 above.
 Please add a credentials entry for a Jenkins user on whose behalf this plugin may access your Jenkins items.
 Please **Apply** or save the values before clicking the **Test Connection** button to confirm your connection to UrbanCode Velocity.
 Upon successful connection, your data will be posted to UrbanCode Velocity.

     ![Jenkins Global Config Page](media/jenkins-config.PNG)

-    # Note

-    Jenkins integrations on Kubernetes/Openshift instances: When a user configures the UrabanCode Velocity plugin within Jenkins, they need to manually specify the "Rabbit MQ Port" in Jenkins (typically 31672) since the default value (5672) will not work.
+    **Note:** Jenkins integrations on Kubernetes/Openshift instances: When a user configures the UrabanCode Velocity plugin within Jenkins, they need to manually specify the "Rabbit MQ Port" in Jenkins (typically 31672) since the default value (5672) will not work.

-### Manual build
+## Manual build

 To perform a manual build for the plugin directly from the GitHub repository, clone the repository from https://github.com/jenkinsci/urbancode-velocity-plugin